lamd91/mends-code_jobchain/README.md

 This implementation corresponds to the execution of multiple jobs (a job chain) and is meant to be run on a CPU cluster managed by SLURM.

-Run this job chain implementation by executing the bash script named "mends.sh".
+To run this job chain implementation, execute the bash script named "mends.sh".